iamnazeef/taskify/README.md

 # Taskify

-Taskify is a TO-DO App built using ReactJS and Tailwind CSS.
+Taskify is a to-do list app built using React JS.
+It includes features such as adding tasks, editing tasks and deleting tasks along with saving the tasks in local storage.

 ## To Run